longaccess/longaccess-client/README.md

 Dependencies
 ------------

 The prebuilt binary packages are self-contained, i.e. they do not have any hard external dependencies.
 There is however a soft dependency on an external tool to securely delete files from the filesystem, see below for more information.
 When installing from source most dependencies are automatically installable via `pip`.
 On some platforms the installation might require manually installing development packages, e.g. on [Fedora Linux][] you might need to install the `python2-devel` package.
 Additional packages, like `thrift` and `twisted` are necessary for the RPC server (used to communicate with GUI frontends).
+Last, install the [`python-zipstream`]() package to enable on-the-fly operations, requiring less temporary space on disk.

 Usage
 -----